Jurassic World Case Study

 What Have They Got in There?
 King Kong?

-Image Engine’s remit on the Jurassic World project didn’t end with the creation of soft-body creatures; the team was also asked to create environment and set augmentations of the areas which they roamed.
+Image Engine’s remit on the Jurassic World project didn’t end with the creation of soft-body creatures; the team was also asked to create an environment and set augmentations of the areas which they roamed.
 These shots ranged from the relatively simple, such as extending a shot of a cliffside structure or creating matte paintings of slaughtered apatosaurus, to the much more complex: namely, the creation of a full CG jungle.

 And how do you go about building a full CG jungle?
 “You start throwing plants in!” laughs Claringbull.
 “Basically, we received various plant elements from ILM which we combined with aspects of our own digital library.
 We also used various new tools to generate our own new foliage that was customized for this film.
 From there we published an array of plants to individual assets, which we could then combine in a layout for any given shot.